Apply for Alternative Fall Break 2018

-Looking for a meaningful way to spend your spring break?
-Consider applying for the Carolina Women’s Center Alternative Spring Break!
+Looking for a meaningful way to spend your fall break?
+Consider applying for the Carolina Women’s Center Alternative Fall Break!

-All undergraduate UNC students are invited to apply to join us in March!
-We will be traveling to Eastern North Carolina over spring break.
-The student-led group will start the trip with a one-day educational retreat, followed by a week of service-learning work in the Wilmington area.
-This year, we are excited to continue our partnership two nonprofits: Hope Harbor Home and Domestic Violence Shelter and Services, Inc.
+All undergraduate UNC students are invited to apply to join us in October!
+We will be traveling to Asheville, North Carolina over fall break.
+The student-led group will work in partnership with Our VOICE on their bar outreach project.

-The cost of the trip is $75, which covers lodging, transportation, retreat costs, and most food.
-The trip will run from Saturday, March 10th through Friday, March 16th.
+The cost of the trip is $50, which covers lodging, transportation, and most food.
+The trip will run from Thursday morning (10/18) through Sunday afternoon (10/21).

-We will conduct brief applicant interviews February 13-16.
+We will conduct brief applicant interviews the week of September 17.

 Please email firstname.lastname@example.org with any questions.